 - Private motor rating engine which produces an automated quote.

-- Claims management system for two Managing General Agents, including First Notification of Loss, payments authorisation system, claims account management and onward reporting for insurers and re-insurers.
+- Claims management system used by several UK Managing General Agents, including First Notification of Loss, payments authorisation system, claims account management and onward reporting for insurers and re-insurers.

 - Designed and developed reporting for analysis of a book of motor fleet business.

-- Created a reproducible local development environment using Vagrant and Ansible.
+- Created reproducible local development environments using Vagrant, Ansible and Docker.